 You have a handful of choices on where you want to set up your base camp.

-- Kosciuszko Mountain Retreat near Jindabyne offers one of the best setups, including self-contained alpine cabins, as well as tent sites, and is situated for walking access to both the town for amenities, as well as several walks in the area.
-It gets top recommendations from travellers.
+Kosciuszko Mountain Retreat near Jindabyne offers one of the best setups, including self-contained alpine cabins, as well as tent sites.
+It is situated for walking access to both the town for amenities and several walks in the area.
+It gets top recommendations from travelers.

 For more tips and advice, visit the official Snowy Mountains tourism website, which features seasonal travel advice and downloadable directories of businesses and camping providers.

 This post was written and brought to you by Mighty Campers Australia.
 Take a look at our range of cheap campervans and experience Australia when and where you want.

 This post was written by a guest contributor.
 Please reference the author's byline in the post above for more information.
 If you would like to guest post on Go Backpacking, please read our submission guidelines.
 For information on advertising opportunities, go here.

 - G Adventures for small group tours.